Agent Simulation Synthetic Data Generation#

 This specifies the simulation length in seconds and thus determines the amount of data to be captured.
 It assumes that the simulation runs at 30 frames per second (FPS).
 For example, if simulation_length is set to 10 (seconds), 300 frames of data is generated per camera.

-It also determines the duration of commands on agents which are generated after clicking Generate Random Command button in Character Settings panel or Robot Settings panel.
+It also determines the duration of commands on agents, which are generated after clicking Generate Random Command in the Character Settings panel or the Robot Settings panel.
 The commands guarantee that agents move for at least simulation_length seconds.

 asset_path